Codecademy/docs/content/sql/concepts/dates/terms/date-trunc/date-trunc.md

   - `millennium`
 - `date` is the date, time, or timestamp to truncate.

 By default, the date will be truncated with respect to its current time zone.
-However, the function has an optional third parameter that can be used to specify a time zone for truncation.

 ### Example 1